 We all make mistakes with our online marketing.
 It’s a part of the learning process.
 Some are pretty easy to fix while others are going to take some time and a good bit of education to improve the situation.
-Here are 10 of the mistakes you could be making with your online marketing and how you can start fixing them.
+Here are 9 online marketing mistakes and how you can start fixing them.

 1. You’re trying to do it all for free.

 Yes, a few people have managed to build a successful online business using nothing but free hosting and other free resources.
 They’re the exception.
 If you want the best chance at succeeding with your online business, you need to spend a bit of money.
 Just be careful about it.

 My first recommendation is to pay for hosting and your own domain name.
 The trouble with free sites is that someone else owns the space and can delete all your work at will.
 That’s not going to help your business very much, and it’s not a risk worth taking.
 A2 Hosting is a great place to host your websites, reliable and very affordable.

 It’s also smart to spend money on resources that will help you build your business, but this should be done very carefully.
 Don’t buy just because the sales letter told you how easy it would be to make money with their system.
 Do some research and find out what others think of it.